- Completion of Health is required for graduation.

 Grades 10/11/12, #HPE043, ½ credit, 5 periods (S)

 This coeducational course is designed for any student interested in alternative forms of movement activities.
-Course activities may include fitness training, swimming, Pilates, step aerobics, “core” exercises, yoga, Zumba, and dance choreography experiences.
+Course activities may include Pilates, step aerobics, “core” exercises, yoga, Zumba, dance choreography and fitness training with heart rate monitors, and swimming.
 This course is a non-sport PE course that focuses on the various forms of movement and fitness.
+Students are assessed on active engagement and appropriate involvement in the activities.

 Advanced electives